Yeferson Paz

-Yeferson Paz Blandón (born 13 June 2002) is a Colombian professional footballer who plays as a right-back for Italian club inter.
+Yeferson Paz Blandón (born 13 June 2002) is a Colombian professional footballer who plays as a right-back for club Sassuolo.

-Career
+Club career

-Paz started his career with Colombian second tier side Cortuluá.
-Before the second half of 2020–21, he signed for Sassuolo in the Italian Serie A.
+Paz started his career with Colombian second-tier side Cortuluá.
+Before the second half of 2020–21, he signed for Sassuolo in Serie A.

 On 28 July 2022, Paz was sent on loan to Serie B club Perugia.
 On 5 August 2022, he made his professional debut for Perugia in a 3–2 loss to Cagliari.

 On 7 September 2023, his loan to Perugia was officially renewed for another season.

+On 1 February 2026, Paz was loaned by Reggiana.